jaskaran1031/Assignment3Comp3040/index.md

 #### Endpoints and Parameters

-There are three endpoints for this API using `GET` request.
+There are two endpoints for this API using `GET` request.

 #### `/documentation`
 - parameter: **town**  (string), the name of the town in Manitoba.
 Required.